sclavijosuero/cypress-ajv-schema-validator/README.md

   .validateSchema(schema, { endpoint: '/users/{id}', method: 'GET', status: 200 });
 ```

-Using the path defined by `{ endpoint, method, status }`, the plugin will automatically take the schema `$ref` for that definition, find it in the `components section`, and use it for the schema validation.
+Using the path defined by `{ endpoint, method, status }`, the plugin will automatically take the schema `$ref` for that definition, find it in the `components` section, and use it in the schema validation.

 ![Path to the schema definition](images/path.png)